 Unbeatable Performance and Taste

-Perhaps the most important question to ask when buying a coffee maker is does it make delicious morning coffee?
-Considering the price of the Technivorm Moccamaster, we ought to expect superb tasting coffee.
+Perhaps the most important question to ask when buying a coffee maker is does it make good coffee?
+Considering the price of the Technivorm Moccamaster, we ought to expect superb-tasting coffee.

-And the review of countless customers is that Moccamaster well and truly lives up to its reputation on this count.
+The review of countless customers is that Moccamaster well and truly lives up to its reputation on this count.
 It simply makes some of the best filter coffee out there.
-In fact when we lived in the coffee capital of Melbourne, many of the best cafes would use Technivorm Moccamaster batch brewers which surely speaks volumes!
+In fact, when we lived in the coffee capital of Melbourne, many of the best cafes would use Technivorm Moccamaster batch brewers which surely speaks volumes!

 This is one of the reasons that the Technivorm Moccamaster is certified by the Specialty Coffee Association of America (SCAA), the European Coffee Brewing Centre (ECBC), and the Specialty Coffee Association of Europe (SCAE).